 Don’t be afraid to create your own stockings.
 They are a perfect gift idea for any age, and will be treasured for years.
 We have many books, patterns, and kits to get you started!!
 Here are just a few…

-The design is from our Fanciful Fob kit.
+The design is from a fob kit.
 It is stitched on 28-count fabric with a design size of 2.125" square from point to point.
-I am giving you that dimension so you can have a guide to adjusting your own finished piece.
+You can use that dimension as a guide to adjust your own finished piece.

 To begin trim away edges of fabric so you have a 4" square (remember this design is 2.125".)
 Be sure to leave the same number of fabric threads out from the design on all four sides.
 Fold the sides diagonally with all four sides equal; press with an iron.